 - If the client owner is away, their designated backup person (usually the reviewer on the "Support" epic/ticket for that client) should take over this role.
 (Or the firefighters if no backup person was planned.)

 We have a few clients with monthly development budgets.
 For those clients, the assigned client owner is also responsible for reviewing the monthly budget before and during each sprint planning meeting, to ensure that we are not going too far above or below the budget.
-They should refer to the Sprint Planning Report which can monitor and project the status of each budget as of the end of the upcoming sprint.
+They should refer to the Sprints which can monitor and project the status of each budget as of the end of the upcoming sprint.

 When we get a new client, or when the client owner changes (or we start working with a new person coordinating things on the client's side), we send them a welcome email explaining who the client owner is and how to contact us.